DedTV/DedTV-Stash/README.md

 * **Safety First:** Includes a **Dry Run** mode to preview renames in the logs before any changes are committed to the disk.
 * **Formatting:** Collapses multiple spaces and trims trailing dots/spaces for clean filesystem paths.

-Here is the updated section for your **Video Sampler** plugin.
-This version explicitly details how to modify the extraction points and the specific tag used for the queuing system.

 ### 4. Video Sampler

 **Function:** Media Processing